prathimacode-hub/Awesome_Python_Scripts/AutomationScripts/Video_Merger/README.md

 ## Short description of package/script
- Helps to make a sinle video from many videos.
+When you have many small videos and have to complete all of them then it's a real problem cause every time the video ends you have to play the next video, It would be great if you can combine those videos into a single video and relax on the couch and enjoy  the video.
+Well, that's what this script exactly does for you.

 ## Workflow of the Project

-Firstly it asks where the videos are located It then Grabs the videos from the given location and combines them into a single video and at last It asks you the location where you want to store the file
+1) Firstly it asks where the videos are located
+2) It then Grabs the videos from the given location and combines them into a single video
+3) At last, It asks you the location where you want to store the file
+4) Creates a single merged video in the given location .

 ## Setup instructions
  Open the Terminal